dhthwy/r/README.md

 Bragging on how often they stuff the turkey.

-Laughing at people after incurring losses to resolve things.
+Laughing at people after they've incurred losses in attempts to resolve things.

 Using people's bad circumstances to gain advantages.